ddev/ddev/docs/content/users/troubleshooting.md

 While ddev can create a webserver and a docker network infrastructure for a project, it doesn't have control of your computer's name resolution, so its backup technique to make a hostname resolvable by the browser is to add an entry to the hosts file (/etc/hosts on Linux and macOS, C:\Windows\system32\drivers\etc\hosts on traditional Windows).

 * If you're not connected to the internet, your browser will not be able to look up \*.ddev.site hostnames.
 DDEV works fine offline, but for your browser to look up names they'll have to be resolved in a different way.
-* DDEV assumes that hostnames can be resolved within 750ms (3/4 of a second).
-That assumption is not valid on all networks or computers, so you can increase the amount of time it waits for resolution with `ddev config global --internet-detection-timeout-ms=3000` for example.
+* DDEV assumes that hostnames can be resolved within 3 seconds.
+That assumption is not valid on all networks or computers, so you can increase the amount of time it waits for resolution with `ddev config global --internet-detection-timeout-ms=5000` for example.
 * If DDEV detects that it can't look up one of the hostnames assigned to your project for that or other reasons, it will try to add that to the hosts file on your computer, but of course that requires administrative privileges (sudo or Windows UAC)
     * This technique may not work on Windows WSL2, see below.
-    * Only 10 hosts are valid on a line on traditional Windows, see [below](#windows-hosts-file-limited-to-10-hosts-per-ip-address-line); beyond that hostnames are ignored.
+    * Only 10 hosts are valid on a line on traditional Windows, see [below](#windows-hosts-file-limited); beyond that hostnames are ignored.

 ## Windows WSL2 name resolution on non-ddev.site hostnames or when not internet-connected